Hieromon/AutoConnect/mkdocs/faq.md

 Captive portal detection could not be trapped.
 It is necessary to disconnect and reset ESP8266 to clear memorized connection data in ESP8266.
 Also, It may be displayed on the smartphone if the connection information of esp8266ap is wrong.
 In that case, delete the connection information of esp8266ap memorized by the smartphone once.

-## <i class="fa fa-question-circle"></i> Connection refused with the captive portal after established.
+## <i class="fa fa-question-circle"></i> Lost connection with the captive portal after AP established.

-This is a known issue with ESP32 and may occur when the following conditions are satisfied at the same time:
+A captive portal is disconnected immediately after the connection establishes with the new AP.
+This is a known problem of ESP32, and it may occur if the following conditions are satisfied at the same time.

 - SoftAP channel on ESP32 and the connecting AP channel you specified are different.
+(The default channel of SoftAP is 1.)
-- Never connected to the AP in the past, or NVS had erased by erase_flash causes the connection data lost.
+- NVS had erased by erase_flash causes the connection data lost.
+The NVS partition has been moved.
+Never connected to the AP in the past.
 - There are receivable multiple WiFi signals which are the same SSID with different channels using the WiFi repeater etc. (This condition is loose, it may occur even if there is no WiFi repeater.)
+- Or the using channel of the AP which established a connection is congested with the radio signal of the same band.
+(If the channel crowd, connections to known APs may also fail.)

+!!! info "Other possibilities"
+    The above conditions are not absolute.
+It results from my investigation, and other conditions may exist.

 To avoid this problem, try [changing the channel](#1-change-wifi-channel).

-ESP32 hardware equips only one channel for WiFi signal to carry.
-At the AP_STA mode, if ESP32 as an AP will connect to another AP on another channel while maintaining the connection with the station, the channel switching will occur and the station may be disconnected.
+ESP32 hardware equips only one RF circuitry for WiFi signal.
+At the AP_STA mode, ESP32 as an AP attempts connect to another AP on another channel while keeping the connection with the station then the channel switching will occur causes the station may be disconnected.
 But it may not be just a matter of channel switching causes ESP8266 has the same constraints too.
 It may be a problem with AutoConnect or the arduino core or SDK issue.
-Unfortunately, I have not found a solution yet.
-However, I am continuing trial and error to solve this problem and will resolve in due course.
+This problem will persist until a specific solution.

 ## <i class="fa fa-question-circle"></i> Does not appear esp8266ap in smartphone.